EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 Other users home dirs won't be set up like this unless you do it manually, EmberOS is mostly assuming  with Pi as the only non-system user.

+#### Managing the certificate for Kaithem

+Keys are generated automaticaly if the key(not the cert) is missing, and auto added to the browser trust.

+The root CA that actually gets trusted is at /sketch/config/emberCA.pem, And the key is at /sketch/config.private/emberCA.key

+Delete both this key, and kaithem's key at /sketch/kaithem/ssl/certificate.key and reboot.

+Then you will need to add the new key at /sketch/config/emberCA.pem to any browsers that need to be secure.

+Of course, you can also manually supply these keys.

 ## Alternate shells
 fish, elvish, bash, and xonsh are included.